-- Swiss club in Berlin – since 1861, the club supports local Swiss citizens and counts around 202 members (as of February 2018).
+- Swiss club in Berlin – supports local Swiss citizens since its foundation in 1861 and counts around 202 members (as of February 2018).
 The club hosts regular meetings on the second Wednesday of every month (except for August and December).

 - SwissCommunity.org – is a platform connecting Swiss people from all over the world.
 You can sign up for free and exchange current information, latest news and events.

 - Swiss Forum Berin - Schweizer Verein Berlin – join the group to get notified about current events and networking opportunities in Berlin.

 - Swiss embassy – representing Switzerland, the embassy offers various services and hosts events throughout the year.

 - The Organisation of the Swiss Abroad (OSA) will keep you informed about the latest news from Switzerland and is a central point of contact for